MicrosoftDocs/architecture-center/docs/reference-architectures/sharepoint/index.md

 This reference architecture supports high availability within an Azure region, because each role has at least two VMs deployed in an availability set.

 To protect against a regional failure, create a separate disaster recovery farm in a different Azure region.
 Your recovery time objectives (RTOs) and recovery point objectives (RPOs) will determine the setup requirements.
-For details, see Choose a disaster recovery strategy for SharePoint 2016.
+For details, see [Choose a disaster recovery strategy for SharePoint 2016][sharepoint-dr].
+The secondary region should be a *paired region* with the primary region.
+In the event of a broad outage, recovery of one region is prioritized out of every pair.
+For more information, see [Business continuity and disaster recovery (BCDR): Azure Paired Regions][paired-regions].

 ## Manageability considerations

 To operate and maintain servers, server farms, and sites, follow the recommended practices for SharePoint operations.
-For example, see the best practices for backup and restore.
+For more information, see [Operations for SharePoint Server 2016][sharepoint-ops].

 The tasks to consider when managing SQL Server in a SharePoint environment may differ from the ones typically considered for a database application.
 A best practice is to fully back up all SQL databases weekly with incremental nightly backups.
 Back up transaction logs every 15 minutes.
 Another practice is to implement SQL Server maintenance tasks on the databases while disabling the built-in SharePoint ones.
-For more information, see Storage and SQL Server capacity planning and configuration.
+For more information, see [Storage and SQL Server capacity planning and configuration][sql-server-capacity-planning].

 ## Security considerations

 The domain-level service accounts used to run SharePoint Server 2016 require Windows Server AD domain controllers for domain-join and authentication processes.
 Azure Active Directory Domain Services can't be used for this purpose.
 To extend the security model of this architecture, you can insert a perimeter network (also known as DMZ) and make sure that the Windows Server AD domain has a trust relationship with the forest.
-For more information, see Create an AD DS resource forest in Azure.
+For more information, see [Create an AD DS resource forest in Azure][adds-forest-ra].

 In addition, it's always wise to plan for security hardening.
 Other recommendations include: